Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 How Taococo Baby Monitor Protects Your Family

-Taococo's goal is to keep your family and pets as safe as possible without requiring you to spend 100s to 1000s on a mass security system.
+Taococo's goal is to keep your family and pets as safe as possible without requiring you to spend a small fortune on a mass security system.

 And for the most part it does just that.